groboclown/petronia/docs/architecture.md

 # Architecture

-(This needs to be updated again now that the forked model is better defined.)

 ## Goals

 * Loose coupling between components to an extreme.
 Rather than owning other objects, objects contain references to them.
 Communication between components happens in the event bus.
+On top of this, the bus events are well-defined structured data packets.
 * Separation between system state and components.
 Things that other components may need to query (e.g. screen size, keyboard layout) are stored in a centralized state store that is event aware.
+Components do not have direct access to system state.
 * Safe coding practices.
 Type safety to prevent incorrect usage as early as possible.
 Defensively write the code.
 Even though formal types may not be always the right way to go in Python, inspection is necessary.
 If this becomes a performance issue, it should be a configuration option set at start time.
 * Memory reduction.
 The code will naturally want to use a lot of memory due to object proliferation.
 Upfront work to make easy reduction in memory leak mistakes and simple memory reduction should be done.
 Performance intensive tasks will naturally lend towards performance over memory, but these should be inspected carefully.